Biomining: Heap or dump leaching

+Stirred tank

+A major alternative to heap or dump leaching is continuously stirred tank reactor (STR).
+Alternatives include the airlift reactor (ALR) or pneumatic reactor (PR) of the Pachuca type to extract the low concentration mineral resources efficiently.

 In situ biomining

 In situ biomining involves the flooding and inoculation of fractured ore bodies that have yet to be removed from the ground.
 Once the bacteria are introduced to the ore deposits, they begin leaching the precious metals, which can then be extracted as leachate with a recovery well.
 In-situ mining also shows promise for applications in cost-effective deep subsurface extraction of metals.

 In situ biomining, is the one current method utilizing bioleaching that serves as an effective and viable replacement for traditional mining.
-Because in-situ biomining, negates the need for the extraction of the ore bodies, this method stops the need for any hauling or smelting of the ore.
+Because in-situ biomining, negates the need for the extraction of the ore bodies, this method stops the need for hauling or smelting of the ore.
 This would mean there would be no waste rocks or mineral tailings that contaminate the surface.
-However, in-situ biomining also has the most environmental concerns of all of the leaching methods, as there is the potential for the contamination of ground water.
-These concerns however can be careful managed, especially because most of this mining would occur below the water table.
+In-situ biomining poses environmental challenges, such as the contamination of ground water.